ugoogalizer/esphome-projects/README.md

 # esphome-projects

-This is a collection of home projects done with the wemos d1 mini, this includes fully working:
+This is a collection of home projects done with the wemos d1 mini (which uses the ESP8266).
+Projects I've been successful in implmenting are :
  - [weather (temp, humidity and air pressure) sensor](weather-sensor.md)
  - [433MHz doorbell sensor](doorbell-sensor.md)
  - smart light switches

+Great wiring diagrams and pin details on the Wemos D1 mini can be found at: https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/

 # Installing / Configuring esphome